Texas Supreme Court Considers Controversial Wrongful Death Case

 Earlier this month, the Texas Supreme Court heard oral arguments in a hotly-contested wrongful death case involving the tragic death of a student at the University of Incarnate Word.
 When it came down to the central issues in the case, however, the court recognized the scant precedent on the matter – and heavily questioned counsel for both the University and the estate of the decedent.

-According to the facts as presented at the trial level, the deceased student was shot and killed by a Corporal for the University’s on-campus security team.
+According to the facts, as presented at the trial level, the deceased student was shot and killed by a Corporal for the University’s on-campus security team.
 The incident occurred following a “physical altercation” between the victim and the officer outside the victim’s apartment.
 The facts further detail that the officer was on-duty, but several blocks outside of the university when he initially pulled the victim over under the suspicion of a DUI.
-Following the victim’s combative position against the officer, he was fatally shot five times at close range.
+Following the victim’s combative position against the officer, he was fatally shot five times at the close range.

 The officer was cleared of criminal wrongdoing in 2015.
 However, the surviving family of the victim initiated a civil wrongful death action against the University of the Incarnate Word, alleging that the University was negligent in its training and hiring of the officer.